d-s-g/d-s-g.github.io/_posts/2018-1-1-golang-docker-cli.md

 }
 ```

-We prompt the user if the current base of the site path is the correct if not we trigger a recursive function which asks the user to input a domain they would like to use.
+We prompt the user if the current base of the site path is correct.
+If not, we trigger a recursive function which asks the user to input a domain they would like to use.

 ```go
 func setupDockerComposePromt(siteName string) error {